BakkerGames/GRIFTools/README.md

 DAGS can be extended by creating new functions and adding them to the dictionary.
 They are used exactly like the built-in functions.

+# DAGS Script Library

+This contains the DAGS constants and routines for handling DAGS scripts.

 # GameData - Loading and saving GROD data files

 GameData is a class to handle the loading and saving of GROD data files.